summermk/react-native-chatbot/README.md

 Have a look at our project board to see the progress.
 - Android has network issues when sending the request
 - The access token for DialogFlow needs to be manually set in .env file.

+## Acknowledgements
+The amazing chat UI we're using is [GiftedChat](https://github.com/FaridSafi/react-native-gifted-chat)